-Karoryfer Lecolds presents a collection of sample libraries.
-We currently have twenty one free downloads available.
+At Karoryfer Samples we sample interesting instruments, then find even more interesting ways to use the samples.
+We currently have five commercial releases - three drum kits, snare drums, and a guitar - plus more than 20 libraries you can download for free.
 The primary platform we use is the free Plogue sforzando sampler, although most of our instruments include all samples as wav files so you can use them in any sampler of your choice.

 We started creating sample libraries for use in our own various projects.
 We are focusing on instrument libraries and virtual singers, rather than loop libraries or construction kits.

 Our free sample libraries can be downloaded directly from this site - no registration, like or donation required.
-We plan to start making some commercial libraries as well.
-The samples have a CC-BY attribution, but we only want attribution if you're going to redistribute these samples as samples or as part of larger sample libraries.
+Most of these samples have a CC-BY attribution, but we only want attribution if you're going to redistribute these samples as samples or as part of larger sample libraries.
 If you are using them in tracks, feel free to ignore the attribution part with any of the instrument libraries.